carlonicolo/introsde-2015-assignment-2/README.md

 ```

 ## How to run
-In this project is used ant, then for executing the project is necessary to perform this ant command:
+In this project is used ant, for executing the project is necessary to perform this ant command:
 ```
 ant execute.client
 ```
-to execute the client on the server partner.
+and execute the client on the server partner.
 As result will be created two log files:
 * **client-server-json.log**;
 * **client-server-xml.log**;

-that contain the output requests/responses information as requsted for the assignment.
+these files contain the output requests/responses information as requsted for the assignment.

-Is also possible to execute the client over my own server in this way:
+Furthermore is also possible to execute the client over my own server in this way:
 ```
 ant execute.client.myserver
 ```
-and create in this way the corresponding log files:
+and create the corresponding log files:
 * **client-server-json-myserver.log**;
 * **client-server-xml-myserver.log**;